Nilay-Shahane/aster-row-support-agent/README.md

 - **`app.py` doesn't write to `graph_execution.log`.** Structured logging (`logging.basicConfig(...)`) is only configured in `graph.py`'s own module scope; the Streamlit entrypoint imports `graph` (so the handler is technically registered) but never calls `logger.info`/`logger.exception` itself, and its own except-block only shows the error in the UI — so a Streamlit-driven session doesn't produce the same route/result trace that the `graph.py` CLI harness does.
 Production observability should log per-turn (route, retrieved chunk ids + scores, tool call args/result, final `confidence`/`handoff`/`injection_detected`) from a single place regardless of entrypoint.
 - **Malformed vs. unknown order IDs aren't distinguished.** `order_tool_node` normalizes and does a direct equality lookup; a malformed ID (wrong format) and a syntactically valid but nonexistent ID both just fall through to the same "not found" path.
 That satisfies "handle safely" but doesn't give the user a more specific "that doesn't look like an order ID" message.
 - **Single embedding/LLM provider.** Both `embedder.py` and `llm.py` hard-depend on OpenAI with no fallback; a provider outage stalls ingestion, retrieval, and generation simultaneously.
+- **Handoff can still be wrong when the upstream signal is wrong.** Bug 2's fix guarantees the *precedence cascade* is applied correctly in code, but the cascade acts on `injection_detected` and `confidence`, which are still LLM judgments — and the remaining branch (privacy/action requests, rule 13.4) is trusted entirely to the model's semantic call rather than a code check.
+So a case can occasionally get the wrong `handoff` not because the cascade misfired, but because the classification feeding it was wrong.
+This shows up more on edge-phrased damage/privacy requests than on clear-cut ones.
+The fix narrows the failure surface; it doesn't close it, and there's no deterministic backstop on the classification step itself the way there is on the boolean logic.
+- **`must_include` can fail on semantically-correct answers due to formatting variance.** `_flexible_contains` normalizes hyphens, quotes, whitespace, markdown-bold, and simple singular/plural, but it doesn't cover every surface variant — e.g. "45 days" vs. "45-day" as an adjective, or a unit written differently than the fixture expects.
+When that happens the model's answer is factually and ethically correct but the case is scored as a fail.
+This is a precision gap in the evaluator's string-matching, not a grounding failure in the agent, and it's worth calling out explicitly rather than letting a reader assume every failing case is a real bug.

 ## 9. AI coding tools used